Appointments & Referrals

 During office hours

-Tuttleman Counseling Services are available on the Main Campus at 1810 Liacouras Walk (5th floor), see Counseling Services Hours, and at Ambler Campus.
-Students are initially seen for a brief assessment interview at the Main Campus location between the hours of 10:00 AM and 1:30 PM, Monday, Tuesday, Thursday, and Friday, and between the hours of 9:00 AM and 12:00 PM on Wednesday.
+Tuttleman Counseling Services are available on the Main Campus at 1810 Liacouras Walk (5th floor) and at Ambler Campus.
+Students are initially seen for a brief assessment interview at the Main Campus location during Walk-in Clinic (WIC) hours.
 At that time, the student talks with a counselor about their issue or problem and a decision is made about the most appropriate follow-up to help resolve that problem.
 Follow-up may involve referral for counseling at one of the units of Tuttleman Counseling Services, referral to other support services within Temple, or referral to other agencies and services in the student's community.
 If the decision is made to receive counseling at Tuttleman Counseling Services, the student is then scheduled for a more comprehensive assessment with a counselor who will work with them to address and resolve the issue or problem.
 For more information, please stop by our offices or contact us by phone at 215-204-7276.

 During normal office hours, a counselor is always available for walk-in emergencies.
 Psychiatric emergency services are available to students 24 hours a day at Temple's Crisis Response Center, located at Episcopal Hospital, call 215-707-2577.